thacherT1D/webdevstuff/Data_Structures__Algorithms/Trees.desc.md

-## Exercise

-Open the `src/trees` folder for the exercises.
-To run the tests, use the command `npm test test/[File].test.js`, make the tests pass for each of these exercises:

-1. `node.js` - Check this file first
-2. `objectToNode` - Practice creating trees from JSON
-3. `arrayToNode` - Practice creating trees from arrays

 # Trees

 Trees are a common data structure in programming which are hierarchical as opposed to linear.
 Trees are used to model all sorts of things, many of which you've interacted with already such as filesystems and the HTML DOM in web browsers.